LoadingErr/mm_recomp_arrow_cycling/README.md

 # Majora's Mask: Recompiled Arrow Tweaks

-This is a mod that improves bow functionality in Majora's Mask: Recompiled, adding options cycling through them with the press of a button.
+This is a mod that improves bow functionality in Majora's Mask: Recompiled, adding options for cycling through them with the press of a button.

 ### Writing mods
 See [this document](https://hackmd.io/fMDiGEJ9TBSjomuZZOgzNg) for an explanation of the modding framework, including how to write function patches and perform interop between different mods.